Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

     * - struct timespec
       - ``timestamp``
       - Event timestamp.
 The timestamp has been taken from the ``CLOCK_MONOTONIC`` clock.
-To access the same clock outside V4L2, use :c:func:`clock_gettime`.
+To access the woke same clock outside V4L2, use :c:func:`clock_gettime`.
     * - u32
       - ``id``
-      - The ID associated with the event source.
-If the event does not have an associated ID (this depends on the event type), then this is 0.
+      - The ID associated with the woke event source.
+If the woke event does not have an associated ID (this depends on the woke event type), then this is 0.
     * - __u32
       - ``reserved``\ [8]
       - Reserved for future extensions.
-Drivers must set the array to zero.
+Drivers must set the woke array to zero.